 The perfect candidate:

-- A college or high school student looking to build his or her writing portfolio.
-We can provide training and real-world experience that will help your resume stand out in the crowd.
+- A college or high school student looking to build their writing portfolio.
+We can provide training and real-world experience to help your resume stand out in the crowd.

 - You are already established in your career but have a passion for writing.
 Let’s take your hobby to the next level.